ava-labs/avalanche-docs/docs/tooling/cli-create-nodes/create-a-validator-gcp.md

 Avalanche-CLI also outputs the command that you can use to ssh into each cloud server node.

+Finally, if monitoring is set up, Avalanche-CLI will also output the Grafana link where the centralized dashboards and logs can be accessed.

 By the end of successful run of `create` command, Avalanche-CLI would have:

 - Installed Avalanche Go in cloud server